Welsey0/Sherbert/README.md

 - **Performance**
   - Sherbert has a heavy focus on performing well in almost any environment without compromising on graphics or gameplay.
 - **Open Source & Extensible**
-  - All of Sherbert's code and configs are open-source and available for others to modify for their own use cases.
+  - All of Sherbert's code and configs are open-source.
+Add any mods you like and use the included guidelines (in the docs folder on github) to use ST Family tooling for your own packs.

 **Release** versions are feature-complete and polished.\
 **Beta** versions may be missing minor mods or functionality.\